 Why “Yes” is a Warning Sign

-Software development is governed by the laws of physics and economics.
-If you propose a complex feature set—such as a real-time, AI-driven analytics dashboard—and the agency promises it in four weeks without asking about your data architecture, they are not planning to build it correctly.
-They are planning to close the deal.
+The laws of physics and economics govern the process of making software.
+If you ask for a complicated feature set, like a real-time, AI-driven analytics dashboard, and the agency says they’ll have it ready in four weeks without asking about your data architecture, they aren’t going to build it right.
+They are going to make the deal.

 The Value of Technical Friction

-A high-quality partner will provide “Technical Friction.”
-This means they will challenge your assumptions.
-They might suggest that you hire dedicated developers for a specific phase of the project rather than a full team, or they might recommend MVP app development to test a feature before sinking $50k into it.
+A good partner will give you “Technical Friction.”
+This means they will question what you think.
+They might tell you to hire dedicated developers for a certain part of the project instead of a whole team, or they might suggest MVP app development to test a feature before spending $50,000 on it.

 How to Avoid the Trap

-While choosing an app development company, ask them: “What is one feature in our proposal that you think we should not build right now?”
-If they can’t give you a reasoned, technical argument for a pivot, they aren’t thinking about your ROI; they are thinking about their invoice.
+When you choose an app development company, ask them, “What is one feature in our proposal that you don’t think we should build right now?”
+If they can’t give you a logical, technical reason for a pivot, they aren’t thinking about your return on investment; they’re thinking about their bill.

 Red Flag #2 – The “Black Box” Communication Model